vjelic/LLVM-AMDGPU-Assembler-Extra-glog-fork/README.md

 ##### Using amdphdrs

+Note that normally standard lld and Code Object version 2 should be used which is closer to standard ELF format.

-Given ELF object produced by llvm-mc, amdphdrs produces AMDGPU Code Object version 1.
+amdphdrs (now obsolete) is complimentary utility that can be used to produce AMDGPU Code Object version 1.
 For example, given assembly source in asm.s, the following will assemble it and link using amdphdrs:

     llvm-mc -arch=amdgcn -mcpu=fiji -filetype=obj -o asm.o asm.s